IBM/ignition/docs/user-guide/creating-a-driver.md

 - `__init__.py` - every Python package must have one of these files and they are usually empty.
 However, the root init file contains the code to return an application to be used in production mode.
 This file also includes code to make the version of your driver from `pkg_info.json` available on the Python standard `__version__` variable.
 - `config` - directory containing the default properties for the driver
 - `bin` - directory containing the scripts used as entry points for the uWSGI production server
-- `service` - directory containing the source code for this driver's implementations of the infrastructure and/or lifecycle APIs
+- `service` - directory containing the source code for this driver's implementations of the driver APIs

 You are free to add additional modules to the Python package in order to structure the code in a way that suits your style.